-Electronic Devices that are not retrieved from the Department of Public Safety by August 1st will no longer be eligible to be returned to the Parent/Guardian.
+Electronic Devices that are not retrieved from the Department of Public Safety by August 1st will be destroyed and no longer eligible to be returned to the Parent/Guardian.

-• First Offense: The first time an electronic device is confiscated, the device shall be sent to the Department of Public Safety at the District Administrative Offices/Rev. Lyman S. Parks, Sr. located at 1331 Martin Luther King Jr St., SE, and the Parent/Guardian shall be contacted.
+• First Offense: The first time an electronic device is confiscated, the device may be sent to the Department of Public Safety at the District Administrative Offices/Rev. Lyman S. Parks, Sr. located at 1331 Martin Luther King Jr St., SE, and the Parent/Guardian shall be contacted.
 The device shall be returned to the Parent/Guardian, a report shall be written and the incident documented with the Department of Public Safety and school security office.